Antimony: Other applications

 Three other applications consume nearly all the rest of the world's supply.
 One application is as a stabilizer and catalyst for the production of polyethylene terephthalate.
-Another is as a fining agent to remove microscopic bubbles in glass, mostly for TV screens antimony ions interact with oxygen, suppressing the tendency of the latter to form bubbles.
+Another is as a fining agent to remove microscopic bubbles in glass, mostly for TV screens; antimony ions interact with oxygen, suppressing the tendency of the latter to form bubbles.
 This also prevents discolouration.
-The third application is pigments, Antimony also helps to maintain color stability and surface smoothness when it is used with certain types of ceramics and enamels.
+The third application is pigments.
+Antimony also helps to maintain color stability and surface smoothness when it is used with certain types of ceramics and enamels.

 In the 1990s antimony was increasingly being used in semiconductors as a dopant in n-type silicon wafers for diodes, infrared detectors, and Hall-effect devices.
-In the 1950s, the emitters and collectors of n-p-n alloy junction transistors were doped with tiny beads of a lead-antimony alloy.
+In the 1950s, the emitters and collectors of n–p–n alloy-junction transistors were doped with tiny beads of a lead-antimony alloy.
 Indium antimonide (InSb) is used as a material for mid-infrared detectors.

-The material Ge2Sb2Te5|link=GeSbTe is used as for phase-change memory, a type of computer memory.
+The material Ge2Sb2Te5|link=GeSbTe is used for phase-change memory, a type of computer memory.

 Biology and medicine have few uses for antimony.
 Treatments containing antimony, known as antimonials, are used as emetics.
 Antimony compounds are used as antiprotozoan drugs.
 Potassium antimonyl tartrate, or tartar emetic, was once used as an anti-schistosomal drug from 1919 on.
 It was subsequently replaced by praziquantel.
-Antimony and its compounds are used in several veterinary preparations, such as anthiomaline and lithium antimony thiomalate, as a skin conditioner in ruminants.
+Antimony and its compounds are used in several veterinary preparations, such as anthiomaline and lithium antimony thiomalate, as a skin conditioner for ruminants.
 Antimony has a nourishing or conditioning effect on keratinized tissues in animals.

 Antimony-based drugs, such as meglumine antimoniate, are also considered the drugs of choice for treatment of leishmaniasis.
-Early treatments used antimony(III) species (trivalent antimonials), but in 1922 Upendranath Brahmachari invented a much safer antimony(V) drug, and since then so-called pentavalent antimonials have been the standard first-line treatment.
+Early treatments used antimony(III) species (trivalent antimonials), but in 1922 Upendranath Brahmachari invented a much safer antimony(V) drug and, since then, so-called pentavalent antimonials have been the standard first-line treatment.
 However, Leishmania strains in Bihar and neighboring regions have developed resistance to antimony.
-Elemental antimony as an antimony pill was once used as a medicine.
+Elemental antimony in the form of an antimony pill was once used as a medicine.
 It could be reused by others after ingestion and elimination.

 Antimony(III) sulfide is used in the heads of some safety matches.
 Antimony sulfides help to stabilize the friction coefficient in automotive brake pad materials.
 Antimony is used in bullets, bullet tracers, paint, glass art, and as an opacifier in enamel.

+The powder derived from crushed antimony sulfide (kohl) has been used for millennia as an eye cosmetic.
+Historically it was applied to the eyes with a metal rod and with one's spittle, and was thought by the ancients to aid in curing eye infections.
+The practice is still seen in Yemen and in other Muslim countries.

 Antimony-124 is used together with beryllium in neutron sources; the gamma rays emitted by antimony-124 initiate the photodisintegration of beryllium.
 The emitted neutrons have an average energy of 24 keV.
 Natural antimony is used in startup neutron sources.

-The powder derived from crushed antimony sulfide (kohl) has been used for millennia as an eye cosmetic.
-Historically it was applied to the eyes with a metal rod and with one's spittle, and was thought by the ancients to aid in curing eye infections.
-The practice is still seen in Yemen and in other Muslim countries.